igoracevski/Igor-Acevski/README.md

 To save time by automating all machines at ones.
 Setup all machines with one ansible playbook that loads ips of the machines.

 The playbook implements the following tasks:
--In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 - Installing the docker.
 - Installing the Phyton3.